The Abode of the Message

-In April 2022, the Inayati Order announced that The Abode had been permanently closed, its board of directors had been dissolved, and the property was being put up for sale.

 History of the site

 Most of the Abode's Main Campus structures were built in the mid-19th century by the Mount Lebanon Shaker Village community as housing and workspaces for their South Family group.
 Formally established in 1787, the New Lebanon Shaker Society (renamed the Mount Lebanon Shaker Society in 1861) was the second major Shaker society formed in the recently created United States of America.
 The society established its home at the Mount Lebanon Shaker Village, which became the primary Shaker spiritual residential community.